Jordan-Glass/blog.jglass.me/content/about.md

 **I'm Jordan Glass** (he/him), **and I graduated from the [University of Suffolk](https://uos.ac.uk) in 2023 with a First Class BSc (Hons) degree in [Cyber Security](https://web.archive.org/web/20200809084516/https://www.uos.ac.uk/courses/ug/bsc-hons-cyber-security).**

 I now volunteer at Suffolk Archives and the NHS.
-I'm also revisiting core Cyber concepts to keep my knowledge fresh.
+I also revisited core Cyber concepts last year to keep my knowledge fresh.
 I'm looking for work within IT, whether it's a regular role, graduate scheme, or apprenticeship - please [reach out](/contact) if you're interested.

 ## University